 He didn't move, but his snicker echoed across the room.

 "Please!
 Help me!
 What happened?
 What's going on?
 Help me out of here!
 Please!"
 Hot angry tears formed in the corners of my eyes and threatened to spill.
-I twisted and yanked on my arms, but it only brought spasming pain down to my shoulders.
+I twisted and yanked on my arms, but it only brought spasming pain down my arms to my shoulders.

-"But, why?
+"What?
+Why?
 Help!"
 The tears started to spill and run down the side of my face.